Esther-Mbanzabigwi/MotherMend_Final_submission/README.md

 #  MotherMend Project

-Wound Assistant is a comprehensive mobile application designed to assist in the assessment and management of C-section wounds.
+MotherMend Wound Assistant is a comprehensive mobile application designed to assist in the assessment and management of C-section wounds.
 It leverages a machine learning model to classify wound types from images, providing valuable insights for healthcare professionals and patients.

 The project is composed of three main components: